ellemouton/bitcoin_play/docs/Theory.md

 <label>Figure 6.2: Multi-hop payment step 1</label>
 </p>

 #### Step 2

 Entity *B* will sign the commitment transaction proposed by *A* as it is clear that no money will be lost if it is not able to produce the hash pre-image and that it will gain 15 satoshis if it is able to produce the pre-image. *B* then repeats a similar process with node *C* and sets up a commitment transaction that spends the funding transaction of the *B-C* channel.
 The outputs of this transaction are as follows:

 * **Output 1:** 10 satoshi to *C*
 * **Output 2:** 40 satoshi to *B*
 * **Output 3:** 10 satoshi to a HTLC that has two clauses and will be spendable by which ever clauses condition is first satisfied.
 The first clause pays *C* if *C* is able to produce the pre-image of *H*.
 The second clause refunds *B* if a certain time period, *t*, has passed.

 *B* signs this commitment transaction and presents it to *C*.
-See figure \ref{fig:light_2} for an illustration of this step.
+See figure 6.3 for an illustration of this step.

 <p align="center">
 <img src="figures/lightning_network/lightning_3.png" alt="Multi-hop payment step 2">
+<label>Figure 6.3: Multi-hop payment step 2</label>
 </p>

 #### Step 3

 *C* receives the commitment transaction proposed by *B* and sees that it is safe to sign since *C* has access to the pre-image of *H*, *X*,  and can thus claim the corresponding HTLC output. *C* signs the transaction and sends it back to *B* along with *X* so that *B* can see that C can claim the 10 satoshi committed to the HTLC.
 Both *B* and *C* update their channel state to reflect this.
-See figure \ref{fig:light_3} for an illustration of this step.
+See figure 6.4 for an illustration of this step.

 <p align="center">
 <img src="figures/lightning_network/lightning_4.png" alt="Multi-hop payment step 3">
+<label>Figure 6.4: Multi-hop payment step 3</label>
 </p>

 #### Step 4